willsower/DeadwoodProject/README.md

 4. Organize our file structure.
 Create src file, create static files such as our XML.
 For the final submission, our file structure will be more organized.

+5. The printing while the player is moving in the text based version is not the best.
+We could have made this a little better.
+More intuitive, when payouts are being calculated some players are printed twice, they have the same info, but this just isn't necessary.

 ## Classes

 ### Main